Achronite/node-red-contrib-energenie-ener314rt/README.md

 TIP: If you already know the house/zone code assigned, for example to an RF hand controller, you can use that in your node to make the device work with both.

-3b) Perform one-time only setup to learn your 'Control & Monitor' devices
+4) Perform one-time only setup to learn your 'Control & Monitor' devices (if applicable)
 * TBD